Real or not? The Dodgers lost -- no, really -- and the Pirates revive their season

 — Buster Olney (@Buster_ESPN) July 20, 2017

-The Atlanta Braves hoped to catch a little lightning in a bottle during the offseason, adding veteran starters Jaime Garcia, Bartolo Colon and R.A.
-Dickey to stabilize the rotation since the top arms in their system didn’t figure to be big-league ready in 2017.
+The Braves hoped to catch a little lightning in a bottle during the offseason by adding veteran starters Jaime Garcia, Bartolo Colon and R.A.
+Dickey to stabilize the rotation, since the top arms in their system didn’t figure to be big league ready in 2017.

 The Minnesota Twins seem to be following the same path, literally.
-After signing Colon after Braves released him a couple of weeks back, on Thursday they reportedly reached an agreement to acquire Garcia.
+After signing Colon after Braves released him a couple of weeks back, they reportedly reached an agreement on Thursday to acquire Garcia.

 While it remains to be seen if the gamble on Colon will pay off, especially since he’s contemplating retirement, Garcia should give Minnesota the quality innings they need.
 Garcia has been Atlanta’s most consistent starter, with an xFIP of 4.23.
-(From FanGraphs, xFIP is a version of fielding-independent ERA with homer-to-flyball percentage normalized.)
+(From FanGraphs, xFIP is a version of fielding-independent ERA with homer-to-fly ball percentage normalized.)

 That’s better than anyone in the Minnesota rotation, even outstanding rookie Jose Berrios and All-Star veteran Ervin Santana.
-Minnesota is just half-game back of Cleveland in the AL Central, by definition putting the Twins in the thick of the division race.
+Minnesota is just a half-game back of Cleveland in the AL Central, by definition putting the Twins in the thick of the division race.

 Minnesota has the worst run differential in the division (minus-61), but that’s a bit misleading because of a disconnect between their overall bullpen depth and the credible job their relievers have done in high-leverage spots.